 Those students who have successfully completed the application procedure and have met all deadlines will be considered for admission.
 Acceptance into the program is determined by a point system based on:

-Not all applicants will progress to the interview stage of the process; the top thirty, based on point totals prior to the interview, are selected for an interview.
+Not all applicants will progress to the interview stage of the process; the top 30 - 40, based on point totals prior to the interview, are selected for an interview.
 Upon completion of the interview and writing sample, acceptance is determined by total numbers of points; the top 20* applicants will be accepted.
-The relative weighting of points for each component of the process can be found in the following chart. *Number of applicants accepted is subject to change based on availability of appropriate clinical placements.
+The relative weighting of points for each component of the process can be found in the following chart. *Number of applicants accepted is subject to change.

 |Grades in Anatomy & Physiology